 Receive settlements

-When Checkout.com captures funds from customers on your behalf, the funds move from your Pending balance to your Available balance for each sub-account as a settlement.
-The funds are then paid out to your bank account as a settlement payout, minus any fees.
+When Checkout.com captures funds from customers on your behalf, the funds for each sub-account are then paid out to your bank account as a settlement payout.

-You can choose one of the following settlement frequencies and your preferred time zone:
+You can configure to receive settlements at one of the following frequencies in your preferred time zone:

 - Daily – Weekdays, excluding non-business days